 - The Red Baron: Nicknamed the Old Wolf.

 - What the Hell, Hero?: After the First War for Armageddon, the Inquisition rounded up the Imperial Guardsmen and innocent civilians who had seen the Chaos hordes, sterilized them, and sent them to forced labor camps.
 Logan fought against this, going so far as to kill a Grey Knight Grand Master (Technically, the Grand Master got the axe for firing on the Wolves during parlay.) and Lord Inquisitor, and though he failed, he has never forgiven the Inquisition, the Administratum, or the Ecclesiarchy for this.
-Ever since, Inquisitors have tried to steer clear of Fenris for fear of what might happen.
+Ever since, Inquisitors were told to steer clear of Fenris which they have abided by.
 That's right, folks: The Holy Ordos of the Emperor's Inquisition fear not the daemon, the alien, or the heretic, but Logan Grimnar?
 He terrifies them on an unprecedented level.

 Bjorn the Fell-Handed

 The oldest warrior in the Imperium, Bjorn was a Wolf Guard and the first Great Wolf of the Space Wolves.
 Wounded in battle, Bjorn was encased in a mighty Dreadnought, and is now only called upon in the event of the most fierce fighting.

 - Accidental Misnaming: Or, more specifically, my name is not Bear.